yonggang-Xie/Autocalibration_MethodX_Paper-/Readme (1).md

     - "Final Leq" -- The Leq value measured by the VI when the audio track is played back at the gain value in "Final gain".
     - "Total # of calls to MeasureLeq" -- The number of times that MeasureLeq was called for the previous track.

-Except for "Final results for previous track", all the variables will be initialized to 0 at the end of each file and updated when callcalled.
+Except for "Final results for previous track", all the variables will be initialized to 0 at the end of each file and updated when called.

 Footnotes
 ~~~